Skip to content

 In practice:

-• use default for most notebooks, including OpenPNM and thermodynamic-viscosity workflows
+• use default for most notebooks, including OpenPNM, thermodynamic-viscosity, FVM/FEM map-based, and XLB/LBM workflows

 • use test when you want the full test-suite dependency set around the notebook workflow